Walk n Support - Sunday 24 July 2022.

 Gold Coast - The Great Lawn Broadwater Parklands at the stage

 South West Sydney - Bigge Park, Bigge Street, Liverpool.

 When you register you will be added to a private Facebook group where further details will be provided.

 What do I have to do?

-Walk as much or as little as you like while wearing your Walk N Talk t-shirts during Birth Trauma Awareness Week.
-Please take a photo and share on social media with the hashtags #starttheconversation #betterhealing #walkntalk.
-Share your story and encourage others to share theirs and raise much needed funds for birth trauma support services.
+Walk for 5km or as much or as little as you like while wearing your ABTA t-shirts at 11am on Sunday 24th July during Birth Trauma Awareness Week.
+Please take a photo to add to social media.
+Share your story and encourage others to share theirs and raise much needed funds to support birth trauma support services and awareness.